cb-ci/ci-traditional-ha/README.md

     * `chmod -R a+x *.sh`
 * Start the containers
   * Option HTTP mode:  Run `./up.sh` to start in HTTP mode (no SSL certificates are required)
   * Option HTTPS mode: Run `./up.sh ssl=true` to start in HTTPS mode.
-You need to create first a certificate,s ee pre-requirements: create a [01-createSelfSigned.sh](ssl/01-createSelfSigned.sh)
+    * !!! *You need to create first a certificate.See pre-requirements: create a [01-createSelfSigned.sh](ssl/01-createSelfSigned.sh)*
 * The following steps will be executed by the `up.sh` script
   * The persistent volumes will be created
   * The related containers will start now.
 This might take some minutes because the required containers get pulled the first time to your docker host